 Cleveland Police collect huge amounts of data, often in challenging circumstances.
 The result was a very high number of duplicate and incomplete person records within their main policing system.
 The scale of the issue was vast and impossible to quantify with 1,867,000 person records in their system vs. an estimated population in the Cleveland policing area of less than 600,000.
 Solving this would be a major breakthrough in two areas:

 Convinced of its transformative potential, Cleveland Police chose to partner with Experian, who were best placed to meet the requirements through providing a combination of software and data.
-As the first of its kind, the solution solves an issue hindering many forces nationally.
+As the first of its kind, it solves an issue hindering many forces.
 It essentially provides a ‘Golden Nominal’ of each person record, a concept commonly referred to as a ‘Single Customer View’ or ‘Single Citizen View’ in other sectors.

-Accessibility to the Golden Nominal at the front end: The Golden Nominal database and Full Electoral Role was made accessible to call handlers who can now instantly look up, assess and match back to an existing record or create new ones using a comprehensive and accurate data source.
+- Accessibility to the Golden Nominal at the front end: The Golden Nominal database and Full Electoral Role was made accessible to call handlers who can now instantly look up, assess and match back to an existing record or create new ones using a comprehensive and accurate data source.

 A true ‘breakthrough’, it’s created huge opportunities to serve the community better and identify those most vulnerable far more quickly.